fporrmann/storcli-check/README.md

-*NOTE: As of 13-JUL-2018, I no longer have access to MR controllers;  This repo should be considered deprecated*

- **Please  consider one of the forks of this project.**
+2020/03/30: Forked storcli-check from mtik00 to add additional changes:  BBU support, VMware support, etc.  I am only using the Python3 version of the script, and it is the only script I will be updating.

 # storcli-check
-`storcli_check.py` is a Python 2.4-compatible script that will check your MegaRAID adapter for issues and send a report by email.
+`storcli_check.py3` is a Python 3-compatible script that will check your MegaRAID adapter for issues and send a report by email.
 It's designed to be self contained and easily added to a cron job.
-The only file you need from this repo is `src/storcli_check.py`.
+The only file you need from this repo is `src/storcli_check.py3`.

 ## Usage
 The following command-line parameters are optional: